 - Fuel-price watcher: Drive gently and economy stays close to stock.

-Last Updated: April 2026 — updated with 2nd gear pull clip , turbo health observations, long-term fuel efficiency data, and OBD log clips from two years of Stage 1 use.
+Last Updated: July 2026 – updated with 2nd gear pull clip , turbo health observations, long-term fuel efficiency data, pre-remap checklist and OBD log clips from two years of Stage 1 use.

 Note